+A. Bells:

-- A. Bells: - Shall be electric, single-stroke or vibrating, heavy-duty, under-dome, solenoid type. - Unless otherwise shown on the drawings, shall be 6 inches (150 mm) diameter and have a minimum nominal rating of 80 dBA at 10 feet (3,000 mm). - 3.
+- 1. Shall be electric, single-stroke or vibrating, heavy-duty, under-dome, solenoid type. - 2.
+Unless otherwise shown on the drawings, shall be 150 mm (6 inches) diameter and have a minimum nominal rating of 80 dBA at 3000 mm (10 feet). - 3.
 Mount on removable adapter plates on outlet boxes. - 4.
 Bells located outdoors shall be weatherproof type with metal housing and protective grille. - 5.
-Each bell circuit shall have a minimum of 20 percent spare capacity.
+Each bell circuit shall have a minimum of twenty percent spare capacity.

-SPEC WRITER NOTE: Locate speakers throughout the building in accordance with the Fire Protection Design Manual with a maximum spacing of 1000 square feet per speaker and all occupied areas shall have fire alarm signals that are delivered at 15 to 20 dBA above ambient sound levels.
+SPEC WRITER NOTES: Locate speakers throughout the building in accordance with the Fire Protection Design Manual with a maximum spacing of 1000 square feet per speaker.
 Where sound pressure must pass through more than one partition, additional speakers should be installed.
 This is very important if you want the messages to be heard.